-A consultation paper to resolve some of the issues with chillers was released in June with public consultation meetings in July in Australia and New Zealand.
+To resolve some of the issues with chillers, a consultation paper was released in June with public consultation meetings in July in Australia and New Zealand.

-Following consultation on the Chillers: updated policy positions paper, E3 will address feedback received and release a short paper which will indicate the direction that will be put to Ministers.
+We are currently addressing feedback and will soon release a short paper which will indicate the direction that will be put to Ministers.

-EECA will keep stakeholders updated on the process and it progresses, to ensure you are included email email@example.com to express your interest in the chillers proposal.
+EECA will keep stakeholders updated on the process as it progresses.
+To ensure you are included email email@example.com to express your interest in the chillers proposal.

 For more information on the consultation or to read the paper visit the Energy Rating website.